voostindie/markdown-curator/README.md

 #### `timeline`

-The `timeline` query generates a timeline on a certain topic; by default this is the page the timeline query is added to.
+The `timeline` query generates a timeline on a certain topic; by default, this is the page the timeline query is added to.
 The timeline is sorted by date, newest first.
-Each entry for the selected topic contains the context from the daily journal, similar as to how Logseq does it.
+Each entry for the selected topic contains the context from the daily journal, similar to how Logseq does it.

 ### `marked`

 The `marked` query generates a selection of lines annotated with a specific marker, one section per marker, on a certain topic.
 By default, the topic is the page the query is added to.
 Lines in each section are ordered according to the timeline; oldest first.
 The markers themselves are removed from each line.

 A marker is nothing more than a reference to a document.
 That can be *any* document.
 The document might not even exist; the functionality still works.
-Markers are useful to collect specific segments from the timeline and show them promimently in their own section, for example at the top of a document.
+Markers are useful to collect specific segments from the timeline and show them prominently in their own section, for example, at the top of a document.

 Markers only apply to a topic if they are *exactly* one level lower than the topic itself.
 This is so you can reuse markers for different topics, even when the topics are nested.